apache/openwhisk/docs/actions.md

   }
   ```

+  Note that you should not use an activation ID with the flag `--last`.

 7. If you forget to record the activation ID, you can get a list of activations ordered from the most recent to the oldest.
 Run the following command to get a list of your activations:

   ```